tryin2bdeveloper/Devops_Group5/usecases/usecase-2.md

 ## MAIN SUCCESS SCENARIO
 The analyst requests the population data.
-A list of populations is fetched for all countries in the specified continent.
+The system to a list of populations is fetched for all countries in the specified continent.
-The data is sorted by population size from largest to smallest.
+The system is sorted by population size from largest to smallest for data.
 The report is successfully displayed for the analyst, differentiating between city and rural populations where applicable.

 ## EXTENSIONS